Seatis/my-teaching-materials/workshop/java-beans/messageservice/java.md

 ```

-One of the two possible results below should look like this:
+One of the two possible results should look like this:

-Output:</br>
 SOME SPRING INFO</br>
 `Email Sent to office@greenfox.com with Message=Hi Barba!
 How are you?`</br>
 SOME SPRING INFO